 Best Fitbit for Swimming

 This sleek, swim-proof fitness tracker is water-resistant to 50 metres, making it the perfect companion for your water workouts.
 It has built-in GPS—an essential if you like to track your distance and pace in open water—and SmartTrack Automatic Exercise Recognition, which means the Charge 4 will recognize that you’re swimming and start to record a workout even if you forgot to hit the start button.
-For workouts on dry land, it boasts the same stellar features as other Fitbit fitness trackers, as well as more than 20 exercise modes.

 Love this new Fitbit.
 It’s more comfortable to wear all day and sleep in.
 Great features.